-There were numerous Farmers Markets encouraging support at their locations and various food cooperatives engaging potential members.
-There were Distributors, Marketers, and then sponsors, Whole Foods and Chipotle who both provided stands offering free samples to long lines of enthusiastic or hungry taste testers.
+There were numerous Farmer’s Markets encouraging support at their locations and various food cooperatives engaging potential members.
+There were Distributors, Marketers, and then sponsors, Whole Foods and Chipotle both provided stands offering free samples to long lines of enthusiastic or hungry taste testers.
 The exhibitors totaled one hundred and eleven in all.

 Off to another separate area specific Workshops were held, a couple of which I had planned to attend but then got caught up chatting with some of the farm and restaurant vendors.
-Surprisingly, I was able to get some good photos, the lighting also seemed particularly good and later learned even the power provided had a symbolic twist through another of the days sponsors, Clean Currents, which purchased renewable energy certificates equal to the amount of power used on this day offering benefits to green sources through the electricity.
+Surprisingly, I was able to get some good photos, the lighting also seemed particularly good and later learned even the power provided had a symbolic twist through another of the day’s sponsors, Clean Currents, which purchased renewable energy certificates equal to the amount of power used on this day offering benefits to green sources through the electricity.

-Photo: Farmer and Writer, Tom Culton of Tom Culton Organics with his giant sized Rutabaga pulled from the soil the morning of the Fest
+Photo: Farmer and Writer, Tom Culton of Tom Culton Organics with his giant-sized Rutabaga pulled from the soil the morning of the Fest

-Also among my favorites, a former Post Story on Spiced Peach Blog is Wild For Salmon who had such a consistent batch of booth visitors that despite numerous tries I couldn’t even get an even shot on the top of their sign.
+Also among my favorites, is a former Post Story on Spiced Peach Blog Wild For Salmon which had such a consistent batch of booth visitors that despite numerous tries I couldn’t even get an even shot on the top of their sign.
 You can read the former Spiced Peach Blog Post on Wild for Salmon here

-Aliza Green, author of Starting With Ingredients manned with another cookbook author, the Les Dames d’Escoffier Table (shared along with Slow Food Philadelphia) while additionally offering another of her cookbooks, Artisan Pasta.
-Green currently nominated for a James Beard Award on a Washington Post article on food gloves announced in May also shared with me that there are yet a few remaining openings in her upcoming Culinary Adventures Tour in Puglia, Italy, October 2nd-9th 2013.
+Aliza Green, author of “Starting With Ingredients” manned the Les Dames d’Escoffier Table with another cookbook author (shared along with Slow Food Philadelphia) while additionally offering another of her cookbooks, “Artisan Pasta”.
+Green currently nominated for a James Beard Award in a Washington Post article surrounding food gloves announced in May also shared with me that there are yet a few remaining openings in her upcoming Culinary Adventures Tour in Puglia, Italy, October 2nd-9th 2013.

 Kimberton Whole Foods

 Among some others of my notable favorites included Small Valley Milling specialists in Organic Spelt, the healthful ancient grain of thousands of years ago also known as Farro.
-Small Valley Milling also offers Whole Grain and White Spelt Flour, which provides an excellent variation addition if you are interested in bread baking experimentation.
-Since Spelt is easier to digest than wheat some people with wheat sensitivities may possibly be able to tolerate usage of this product whose tough outer hull during the harvesting process is removed.
+Small Valley Milling also offers Whole Grain and White Spelt Flour, which provides an excellent variation addition if you are interested in bread-baking experimentation.
+Since Spelt is easier to digest than wheat some people with wheat sensitivities may possibly be able to tolerate the usage of this product whose tough outer hull during the harvesting process is removed.

 Finally, this lovely young woman above is Elena Hoffman the 2013 Pennsylvania Honey Queen, a Title annually awarded based on depth of knowledge on honey and beekeeping as well as Public Speaking and Presentation.
 An impressive representative, Hoffman through her role travels throughout the state during her reign providing a broad array of everything related to honey from cooking demonstrations to educating schoolchildren at assemblies.
-If you are interested in sharing Honey in your school or festival event, you can contact The Pennsylvania State Beekeepers Association at www.pastatebeekeepers.org
+If you are interested in sharing Honey at your school or festival event, you can contact The Pennsylvania State Beekeepers Association at www.pastatebeekeepers.org

-The Philly Farm and Food Fest is certainly an annual event worthwhile attending and I hope to see you there in 2014, you might want to keep my one tip in mind, just be sure and get there early.
+The Philly Farm and Food Fest is certainly an annual event worth attending and I hope to see you there in 2014, you might want to keep my one tip in mind, just be sure and get there early.